NikhilBorad/BaseHelp/README.md

 After successfully done, type nb and hit ctrl+space and all available methods from this library will show up.

 To be more precise I put "nb" prefix to all methods name.

+**Please make sure to request appropriate runtime permisions on Android Marshmallow (SDK 23) and above**